Otherkin

 - April 1990: The variant otherkind appeared on an elf-oriented mailing list.

-- July 1990: The word otherkin was adopted on the Elfinkind Digest, a mailing list started by a University of Kentucky student.
-The list reporter Torin (Darren Stalder) is generally credited with coining the term as shorthand so members would not have to type "elf/dragon/orc/etc.-kin" each time.
+- July 1990: The word otherkin was adopted on the Elfinkind Digest, a mailing list founded by a University of Kentucky student "for elves and interested observers."
+The term caught on as shorthand so members would not have to spell out "elf/dragon/orc/etc.-kin" each time.

-- 2014: The alterhuman umbrella term was introduced to connect otherkin with adjacent non-human identity communities.
+- c.
+2014: The alterhuman umbrella term emerged to connect otherkin with adjacent non-human and plural identity communities.

 Psychology

 The research base is small and mostly qualitative, treating otherkin as an identity and meaning-making practice rather than a pathology.
 The fullest academic treatment is Danielle Kirby's Fantasy and Belief: Alternative Religions, Popular Narratives and Digital Cultures (Equinox, 2013), which situates otherkin at the meeting point of new religiosity, digital culture, and appropriated fantasy narratives.
-Religious-studies scholar Joseph P. Laycock (2012) reads otherkin identity work as serving existential and religious functions, and Jay Johnston (2013) has argued that non-human identity may be "perhaps not so much pathological as political."
+Religious-studies scholar Joseph P. Laycock (2012) reads otherkin identity work as serving existential and religious functions, and Jay Johnston (2013) has argued that non-human identity may be less a pathology than a political stance on the boundaries of the self.
 None of this literature frames otherkin as a mental disorder.

 Is being otherkin a mental illness?